omersanli17/omersanli17/README.md

 - 👋 Hi, I’m Ömer Şanlı
-- 👀 I’m interested in SwiftUI, Swift and Kotlin
+- 👀 I’m interested in Swift and Kotlin Multiplatform
 - 🌱 I’m currently learning Python and .NET
-- 📫 You can reach me on LinkedIn and Telegram by @omersanli17 !

 <!---
 omersanli17/omersanli17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.